geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 I didn't see this either.

 ##### **Chenyu** [[00:35:33](https://www.youtube.com/watch?v=_mJIF112c5k&t=2133)]
-The one in bird channel.
+The one in BERT channel.

 ##### **B1tg** [[00:35:36](https://www.youtube.com/watch?v=_mJIF112c5k&t=2136)]
 And they are perfect.
 But as,